-Vivid Sydney starts on Friday 24th May and runs 15th Jun 2019.
+Vivid Sydney runs until 15th Jun 2019.
 It’s absolutely huge, the biggest festival in Australia, indeed.

 With more venues, and running over four weekends… there’s masses to see and do.